 This project will meet or exceed stormwater management requirements of the City of Madison, Dane County and the Wisconsin Department of Natural Resources.
-We also plan implement sustainability goals for any development which will include targets for green infrastructure practices including rain gardens, permeable pavement, and green roofs to promote infiltration and further reduce any downstream flooding impacts.
+We also plan to implement sustainability goals for any development which will include targets for green infrastructure practices including rain gardens, permeable pavement, and green roofs to promote infiltration and further reduce any downstream flooding impacts.

-Additionally, The Wisconsin Department of Transportation is in final design of roadway improvements for US Hwy 12/18 and Cty Hwy AB, adjacent to this site.
+Additionally, The Wisconsin Department of Transportation is in final design of roadway improvements for US Hwy 12/18 and Cty Hwy AB, located adjacent to this site.
 The roadway project includes the construction of a large stormwater pond on the north east corner of the Yahara Hills site.
-The pond includes capacity for water from the property and the intent of this pond is to help with current storm water management issues at the site.
+The pond includes capacity to handle surface water runoff from the property.
+The intent of this pond is to help with current storm water management issues at the site.
 This project is scheduled to begin in 2022.